Appu Chesi Pappu Koodu: Plot

-Fed up of his boss's backstabbing, Govindam, Usha and Manjari conspire to stop the wedding.
-Raja is released from prison after serving his sentence, and is briefed about the situation.
+Fed up with his boss's backstabbing, Govindam, Usha, and Manjari conspire to stop the wedding.
+Raja is released from prison after serving his sentence and is briefed about the situation.
 Raja and Manjari were in love during their college days, and she tells him about Ramadasu's intentions.
-Raja confronts Ramadasu about his sister's ill treatment, and gets into a scuffle with his bodyguard.
+Raja confronts Ramadasu about his sister's ill treatment and gets into a scuffle with his bodyguard.
 Ramadasu offers to let Leela stay in the house on the condition that she becomes a mute servant.
 After Raghu arrives from London, Ramadasu misleads him into thinking that Leela has died.
-As part of his plan, Govindam has Raja disguised as Prince Bonkulamarri Raja, a royal prince and businessman, and enters him into Rao's house.
-Rao is impressed with Raja and considers him a suitable bridegroom for Manjari.
-One night, Raghu hears Leela speaking to Raja, and confronts Chenchalayya, Ramadasu's servant, who divulges her identity and Raja's secret.
-Raghu meets with Govindam and is briefed about the plan, but asks him to not tell anyone.
+As part of his plan, Govindam has Raja disguised as Prince Bonkulamarri Raja, a royal prince and businessman, and introduces him to Mukunda Rao.
+Rao, impressed with Raja, considers him a suitable bridegroom for Manjari.
+One night, Raghu overhears Leela speaking to Raja and confronts Chenchalayya, Ramadasu's servant, who divulges her identity and Raja's secret.
+Raghu meets with Govindam and is briefed about the plan, but asks him not to tell anyone.
 Raghu then continues to flirt with Manjari and play the prospective bridegroom, while also trying to tease Leela, much to Ramadasu's chagrin.
+The plan nearly goes smoothly until Ramadasu sends his bodyguards to attack and rob Raja, but he dispatches them, leading to his identity being exposed.
+Forced to leave for his sister's sake, Raja instead dons a new disguise with Govindam's help.
+In the meantime, Ramadasu forces Rao to accept the former's proposal, threatening to ruin his reputation.
+Now disguised as Sarva Baksha Swamy, a holy man, Raja first tricks Ramalingam into thinking his daughter has rejected Govindam, leading to Govindam requesting to become an ascetic.
+As a result, Ramalingam persuades Mukunda Rao to seek Raja's help to convert Manjari to accept Raghu.
+In the meantime, Govindam has one of his own theatre group members pose as a prospective match and offer ornaments as a sign of alliance, so that he can steal them and place his uncle in a tight situation, forcing him to listen to Govindam.
+The plan goes awry when Ramadasu, whom Ramalingam told, has his thugs overpower Govindam's assistants and rob Ramalingam themselves.